microsoft/fast/sites/website/src/docs/apps-and-experiences/dependency-injection.md

 ## Creating DI Keys

 The FAST DI can handle any kind of dependency, including primitive values like strings.
-So, we can register a `ServiceBaseURL` with our container and any HTTP service that needs it can simply request it by key.
-This is nice because it lets us centralize this configuration, making it easy to swap out in different environments.
+Simply register a `ServiceBaseURL` with the container and any HTTP service that needs it can simply request it by key.
+This allows for a centralized configuration, making it easy to swap out in different environments.
 Here's how you define a strongly typed *key* that symbolizes an interface to a dependency.

 ```ts
 export const ServiceBaseURL = DI.createInterface<string>();